jonnywright/cs-lisp/README.md

 # AutoCAD LISP Commands for automating tedious tasks
 A tool which has been developed to automate some of the tedious and time consuming tasks in AutoCAD.
 If you have any feature requests get in touch and I will try to add it in.

+### Important Note
+#### TL;DR - Don't change the layer names
+The functionality of this tool has been built around a pre-determined set of layer names.
+Many of the commands rely on the layer names to perform their intended function.
+Hence if you change a layer name, either within the code or manually within AutoCAD, there is a chance you will break some / all of the commands.
+If you feel a layer is badly named or could be improved, please get in touch.
+Other properties of the layers, such as their colour, can be changed without having any adverse effect on the tool.

 ## Table of Contents
   1. [Installation](#installation)
   2. [Commands](#commands)